 The Construction Protection Partnership (CPP) Program has been very successful, and participation has grown in recent years.
 The program is administered by the Kentucky Labor Cabinet, Office of Occupational Safety and Health, Education, and Training Division.
 The program is designed to last the life of the construction project, with safety and health consultants from the OSH Division of Education and Training making routine, scheduled visits to the site and conducting safety audits.
 Denark will be the eleventh (11th) active CPP site, with other sites ranging as far east as Pikeville and as far west as Paducah.

-Denark Construction was selected by the City of Kingsport and the Greater Kingsport Family YMCA to serve as Construction Manager/General Contractor for their new $21 Million sate of the art aquatic facility.
-The 84,500 square foot facility contains competition natatoriums with moveable bulkheads, indoor and outdoor leisure natatoriums with water features and interactive fountains, full commercial kitchen, and freestanding Pavilion for poolside dining.
+Denark Construction was selected by the City of Kingsport and the Greater Kingsport Family YMCA to serve as Construction Manager/General Contractor for their new $23.5 Million state-of-the art aquatic facility.
+The 83,700 SF facility contains competition natatoriums with moveable bulkheads, indoor and outdoor leisure natatoriums with water features and interactive fountains, full commercial kitchen, and freestanding Pavilion for poolside dining.

 Owner: City of Kingsport & Greater Kingsport Family YMCA

 Tennessee Technology Center at Elizabethton - Campus Consolidation – Elizabethton, Tennessee